This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 2. Track Your Progress

 How will you affirm that you’re actually in a better position than before?
 Through a progress report obviously.
 You can’t analyze the efficiency of any process without tracking its progress.
 The same goes for decluttering as well.

 Maintain an ‘organized and precise’ record of how far you’ve reached your goal of decluttering.
-Treat yourself in between the process in order to gain a sense of achievement and happiness.
+Treat yourself in between the process to gain a sense of achievement and happiness.
 That doesn’t mean you’ll go back to buy some more things.

 Tracking your progress will keep you going towards the accomplishment of your mission and hence is very necessary.